AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `object` `required`

-The `occlusion` property works exactly the same as the `obstruction` property, but it's used instead to instruct Amplitude how to process sound occlusion in the game.
+The `occlusion` property works the same as the `obstruction` property, but it's used instead to instruct Amplitude on how to process sound occlusion in the game.

 {{< alert >}}
 To learn more about how to create curves, you can read the [Building Curves](../building-curves) guide.